Teach your AI

 Universal

-One format instead of fragmented .cursorrules, CLAUDE.md, and copilot-instructions.md files.
+One install, every tool.
+No more fragmented .cursorrules, CLAUDE.md, and copilot-instructions.md files.